socialplanning/opencore/opencore/project/README.txt

-When a subproject is created, we add an additional subscriber that does 2 things: registers the redirect information and associates a child project to it's parent.
+When a subproject is created, we add an additional subscriber that does 2 things: registers the redirect information and associates a child project to its parent.
 To test, we will need to prep a project as a parent::

     >>> parent = projects.p1